NotIlya4/Skinet.ProductService/README.md

-﻿# Skinet.ProductService
+﻿# ProductService
-This is a REST API Service that provides information about products.
-In the future, I plan to add RabbitMQ messages to the service.
+This is a REST API Service that provides CRUD endpoints for managing products, brands, and product types.

-## Environment
+## Environment Variables
-The service has several environment files, including `appsettings.json`, `appsettings.DockerCompose.json`, and `appsettings.IntegrationTests.json`.
-These files are used to provide different connection strings based on the environment.

-When the environment name is not `DockerCompose` or `IntegrationTests`, the service uses `appsettings.json` and localhost as the default connection string.
-When the environment is `DockerCompose`, the service uses `sql-server`.
-When the environment is `IntegrationTests`, the service uses `localhost` and a `ProductServiceIntegrationTests` db.
+Service contains two environment variables that you can change to control its behavior:
+- `AutoMigrate`: When set to `true`, the service will automatically apply any necessary database migrations on startup.
+When set to `false`, you must apply the migrations manually.

-Additionally, the service has two environment variables: `AutoMigrate` and `AutoSeed`.
-These variables control whether the service should apply migrations or seed the database with sample data at startup.
+- `AutoSeed`: When set to `true`, the service will automatically seed the database with sample data on startup.

+By default, both of these variables are set to `true`.

-## Migrations
+## Database Migrations

-To apply migrations, set `AutoMigrate=true` in the Docker Compose environment.
-You can also apply migrations manually by running the EF migrations bundle, which is located in the `app/` container's directory.
-To do this, run the command
+You can apply migrations manually.
+Container contains entity framework migrations bundle at `/app/efbundle`.
+You can either run script `ApplyMigrations.py` or command yourself:
 ```
-docker exec -it product-service /app/migrations-bundle
+docker exec -it product-service /app/efbundle
 ```
-or run the Python script.